neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/ResourceManagement.rst

 One advantage of using the sha1 hash of the resource content as a filename is that once the resource changes it gets a new filename and is displayed correctly regardless of the cache settings in the user's web browser.
-Search engines on the other hand prefer more meaningful file names.
+Search engines on the other hand prefer more meaningful filenames.
 For these cases the resource view helper allows for defining a speaking title for a resource URI:

 .. code-block :: html